 Yes!
+In January 2020, robbers stole £52 million from one safe deposit facility in Germany.
 In 2015 there were 12 events worldwide that resulted in a financial loss for safe-deposit-box holders: these included theft from the safety deposit box, flood claims for the contents of the safe-deposit box and claims for fire, from bank safety deposit boxes and private safety deposit box centres.

 You can place all items of value or important documents and information in a safe-deposit-box, for example:

 Documents: Marriage Certificate, copies of your Will, Birth Certificate, copy of Passport, Share Certificates and Business Documentation.

 Valuable items: jewellery, watches, gold and silver, antiques, paintings, family heirlooms, irreplaceable items.